thomaswiemann/thomaswiemann.github.io/_posts/2021-11-13-Cluster-Computing-with-VS-Code.md

 # {{ page.title }}

 This post outlines how to set up Visual Studio Code (VS Code) for interactive development on a compute node (i.e., not the head node) of a computing cluster.
-Examples focus on the [Mercury](https://hpc-docs.chicagobooth.edu/) and [Acropolis](https://sscs.uchicago.edu/category/faq/cluster/) computing cluster based at the University of Chicago, but the tutorial should be broadly applicable to many university computing servers.
+This has several key advantages.
+Most importantly, it lets you develop using the convenience of your local machine but leveraging the superior computation resources of the computing cluster (i.e., far more memory, CPU cores, and/or a GPU).
+The best part about it?
+It's _super_ easy once set up!

-The four key steps discussed in this post are:
+The following is meant as a guide for the setup process and for establishing your first remote connection.
+The four steps discussed in this post are:
 1. Setting up VS Code and the SSH-Remote extension;
 2. Setting up SSH keys on the computing cluster;
 3. Initializing a compute node with the desired resources; and
 4. Connecting directly to the compute node with VS Code.

+Examples focus on the [Mercury](https://hpc-docs.chicagobooth.edu/) and [Acropolis](https://sscs.uchicago.edu/category/faq/cluster/) computing clusters based at the University of Chicago, but the tutorial should be broadly applicable to many university computing servers.

 ## 1. VS Code and SSH-Remote